Xurshid0625/Xurshid0625/README.md

 - Remote and international projects
 - Freelance backend development

-Feel free to reach out if you'd like to collaborate or discuss backend engineering opportunities.
+If you're looking for a Backend Engineer or would like to collaborate on backend projects, feel free to connect with me.